 Our stock ownership requirements require each executive officer to own an amount of our common stock having a value equal to a multiple of the officer's base salary.
 The multiple ranges from two to five times base salary, depending upon the position of the executive officer.
-The Committee believes these requirements further align the interests of executive officers with the interests of our shareholders by ensuring our executive officers have a significant long-term stake in the company and are subject to the risks of equity ownership.
-The current requirements are five times base salary for Mr. Haines, three times base salary for each of the other named executive officers except Mr. Irick, and two times base salary for Mr. Irick.
-The Committee reviews compliance with the stock ownership requirements on an annual basis, and did so most recently at the February 2007 Committee meeting.
-As of January 1, 2007, each of the named executive officers exceeded the applicable requirement.
+The Committee believes these requirements further align the interests of executive officers with the interests of our shareholders by ensuring our executive officers have a significant long-term stake in the Company and are subject to the risks of equity ownership.
+The current requirements are five times base salary for Mr. Moore, three times base salary for Mr. Ruelle, Mr. Sterbenz and Mr. Ludwig, and two times base salary for Mr. Irick and Mr. Akin.
+The Committee reviews compliance with the stock ownership requirements on an annual basis, and did so most recently at the February 2008 Committee meeting.
+As of January 1, 2008, each of the named executive officers except Mr. Ludwig satisfied the applicable requirement.
 We determine whether the requirements have been met using our closing stock price on the last trading day of the immediately preceding calendar year.
 Unvested restricted share units do not count towards satisfying the stock ownership requirement.
 We expect executive officers to achieve the applicable ownership requirement through the vesting of restricted share units within five years of the later of the adoption of the stock ownership requirements or their appointment to an executive officer position.
-If the executive officer's required level of stock ownership requirements in December 2006 and made no substantive changes.
+If the executive officer's required level of stock ownership has been met, the executive officer may sell any additional shares owned during authorized trading periods.